Transforming Healthcare with AI-Driven Insights: A UX/UI Design Case Study for Intermountain Health

 The original approach surfaced AI-generated summaries in a drawer labeled “Alerts.”
 These alerts were triggered when the system detected significant changes in metrics related to equity, operations, or performance.
 The drawer could be opened from a button in the dashboard interface, and summaries were presented in a linear list.
 While the design was functional, early feedback showed that both the interaction model and the content needed refinement.

-To address the content issues, I rewrote dozens of real AI-generated summaries using a structure that was easier to understand and trust.
-Each summary started with a short, bolded headline calling out the most important change.
-A second sentence followed with a plain-language explanation that gave quick context and used familiar clinical or operational terms.
-This format helped users quickly understand what had changed and why it mattered—without needing to decode a paragraph of technical language.
+To address this, I rewrote actual summaries using a structure that was easier to trust and understand.
+Each summary began with a short, bolded headline describing the most important change, followed by a plain-language explanation with familiar clinical or operational terms.
+This made it much easier for users to quickly grasp what had changed and why it mattered—no need to decipher a paragraph of technical language.

 Outcome and Impact